visze/simdrom/README.md

 For example if you want to sample an european individual use the following command:
 ```
-# java -jar simdrom-cli-0.0.1.jar -b ALL.wgs.phase3_shapeit2_mvncall_integrated_v5a.20130502.sites.vcf.gz -bAF EUR_AF
+# java -jar simdrom-cli-0.0.1.jar -b ALL.wgs.phase3_shapeit2_mvncall_integrated_v5b.20130502.sites.vcf.gz -bAF EUR_AF
 ```

 ### Use ExAC to generate a random Exome of an ethnical population

-Download the ExAC VCF file as described earlier. Ít contains allele frequencies from 7 different populations.
+Download the ExAC VCF file as described earlier.
+It contains allele frequencies from 7 different populations.
 But instead of allele frequencies the counts of alternative and total alleles are provided.
 So we have to use two options in SIMdrom `-bAC` (alt allele counts) and `-bAN`(total allele counts)